 Why focus on location?

-Factoring location into personalization ensures that customers see offers relevant to their context, as well as their interests.
+Factoring geo-targeting into personalization ensures that customers see offers relevant to their context, as well as their interests.

-Fresh Relevance users have long been able to dynamically tailor content based on a visitor’s known location.
-For instance, by showing a different product recommendation SmartBlock depending on the weather in the customer’s city.
+Fresh Relevance users have long been able to dynamically tailor content based on a visitor's known location.
+For instance, by showing a different product recommendation SmartBlock depending on the weather in the customer's city on your eCommerce site as well as other channels.

-Our clients told us they’d like more ways to add value to customers using location-based marketing.
-That’s where geotargeting tools come in.
+Our clients told us they'd like more ways to add value to customers using geo-location-based marketing.
+That's where geotargeting tools come in.

 So what does it do?

-The module lets you serve dynamic content based on the individual’s nearest store or region.
-You're also able to refine marketing rules and customer segments using flexible location-based rules.
+The module lets you serve dynamic content based on the individual's nearest store or region.
+You're also able to refine marketing rules and customer segments using flexible location-based rules within your marketing efforts.

 A customer's location can be defined in a few different ways: